WimJongeneel/scala-interpreter/README.md

 Bools are constructed by the `true` and `false` keyword.
 A null value can be created with `null`.
 Numbers are created via literal values, e.g. `1` or `42`

+## Variables

+Variables are dynamicly typed, have lexial scoping and can shadow other variables.
+A variable is delecared with `let name := expression;`, where the expression will be strictly evaluated.
+Variables can be updated with `name := expression;`.
+Both variable declaration and assignment are statements, but a statement can be converted into an expression by wrapping it in a block expression: `let a := { b := 42; };`.
+The value of `a` here will be `null`

 ## Expressions

 **Algebraic:**